 d.
-Rule: If a subject received over \$10,000 from outside the United States, he rented a truck for one way trip into a restricted area and a field report saying that the subject was never arrested before was not submitted within "certain" (0.001 fraction of a day; this could be days, but seconds are used to demonstrate the use of a deadline) period, add the destination of the truck to high-risk areas.
+Rule: If a subject receives over \$10,000 from outside the United States, he rents a truck for a one way trip into a restricted area, and a field report saying that the subject was never arrested before was not submitted within a "certain" (0.001 fraction of a day; this could be days, but it uses seconds to demonstrate the use of a deadline) period, add the destination of the truck to high-risk areas.
 This rule demonstrates Negation with a deadline: